TahaShah141/TouchPad/README.md

 -   **Four-finger swipe:** Editing controls (e.g., undo, redo)

 #### You can change these around if you want inside the server file itself

-## Available Scripts

-In the project directory, you can run:

-### `npm run reset-project`

-This command moves the starter code to the `app-example` directory and creates a blank `app` directory where you can start developing.

 ## Learn more